ferdium/ferdium-server/docker/README.md

 		docker-compose up -d
 The server will be launched at [http://localhost:3333/](http://localhost:3333/)	address.

-**Existing users please note:** The latest updates to Ferdi-server and the Ferdi-server Docker image introduce changes to the default SQLite database name and location, as well as the internal containeer port.
-Please see the comments in the sample [./docker/docker-compose.yml](https://github.com/getferdi/server/tree/master/docker/docker-compose.yml) in order to continue using your existing database.

 ## Configuration

 Container images are configured using parameters passed at runtime (such as those above).
 An explanaition of the default parameters is included below, but please see [the Docker documentation](https://docs.docker.com/get-started/overview/) for additional information.

+<strike>If any environmental parameter is not passed to the container, its value will be taken from the `/config/config.txt` file.</strike>
 **Warning, the use of `config.txt` is now deprecated.
-Please make sure to pass the correct environmental variables to your container at runtime.**
+Please make sure to pass the correct environmental variables to your container at runtime. **
-<strike>If any environmental parameter is not passed to the container, its value will be taken from the `/config/config.txt` file.</strike>

 | Parameter | Function |
 | :----: | --- |